Shopalyst launches its Discovery Commerce Cloud – TechCrunch

 Ramachandra also noted that the ads created in the Universal Ads Builder optimized to each platform, with dynamically generated creative based on audience data.
 And by using the landing page builder, brands are also able to gather new data about the audience’s “shopping actions.”

 “In the past, [brands] didn’t have shopping actions, because retailers don’t share that data back with them,” he said.
 “That is all changed.
-Now they’re able to acquire first-party data [from Shoplalyst], which will help them use the right advertising in future campaigns.”
+Now they’re able to acquire first-party data [from Shopalyst], which will help them use the right advertising in future campaigns.”

 Shopalyst customers include Unilever, Nestle, Diageo, Nivea, L’Oreal and Estee Lauder.
 And while the startup was initially focused on its home market of India, the platform is now available across 30 countries.